Kiteretsu77/FAST_Anime_VSR/README.md

-# AVSRR (Anime Video Super Resolution and Restoration)
+# FAST AVSRR (Anime Video Super Resolution and Restoration)
 This is a repositary to acelerate Super Resolution (SR) in Anime video.
 It's based on Real-CuGAN (https://github.com/bilibili/ailab/tree/main/Real-CUGAN).
-I implement it in **TensorRT** version and utilized a frame division algorithm to accelerate it (with a video redunduncy jump mechanism and a momentum mechanism).
-Plus, use FFMPEG to decode a smaller FPS for faster processing.
+I implement it in **TensorRT** version and utilized a frame division algorithm (self-designed) to accelerate it (with a video redunduncy jump mechanism and a momentum mechanism).
+Plus, I use FFMPEG to decode a smaller FPS for faster processing.
 Plus, multiprocessing and multithreading.

-In my **3060Ti** Desktop version, it can process faster than the real-time Anime videos, which means that **when you finish watching the first Anime video, your second Anime SR video is already processed and you just need to click it to continue watching**.
+In my **3060Ti** Desktop version, it can process **faster than the real-time Anime videos**, which means that **when you finish watching the first Anime video, your second Anime SR video is already processed and you just need to click it to continue watching**.

-Feel free to look at this document (https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p) for the implementation and algorithm I have used
+Feel free to look at this document (https://docs.google.com/presentation/d/1Gxux9MdWxwpnT4nDZln8Ip_MeqalrkBesX34FVupm2A/edit#slide=id.p) for the implementation and algorithm I have used.

+My ultimate target is to directly utilize decode information in Video Codec as like this paper (https://arxiv.org/abs/1603.08968), so I use the same "FAST" at the beginning.

 If you like this repository, you can give me a star (if you are willing).
 Feel free to report any problem to me.